Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds: Related Work

 Our work is related to several topics in model-based reinforcement learning, system identification, and adaptive control.
 A comparison with the related works, in the LQR setting, is provided in Table~\ref{tab:sum:result}.

-$\bullet$ {\bf{System Identification:}} Learning dynamical models has a long history in the control community, with major theoretical results being related to asymptotic properties under strong assumptions on persistence of excitation \cite{ljung1999system}.
-The problem becomes harder for hybrid and switched systems where the initial focus was on computational complexity as opposed to sample complexity of learning \cite{lauer2018hybrid,ozay2011sparsification}.
-There are some recent results on asymptotic consistency \cite{hespanhol2019statistically} in the switched system setting, a special case of MJS where the modes change in an independently and identically distributed manner.
-Identification of MJS has also attracted attention from different communities in the case when mode sequence is hidden \cite{fox2010bayesian,tugnait1982adaptive}.
+$\bullet$ {\bf{System Identification:}} Learning dynamical models has a long history in the control community, with major theoretical results being related to asymptotic properties under strong assumptions on persistence of excitation \citep{ljung1999system}.
+The problem becomes harder for hybrid and switched systems where the initial focus was on computational complexity as opposed to sample complexity of learning \citep{ozay2011sparsification, lauer2018hybrid}.
+There are some recent results on asymptotic consistency \citep{hespanhol2019statistically} in the stochastic jump systems, a special case of MJSs where the modes switch in an i.i.d. manner.
+Similarly, \citet{sayedana2022consistency} provides strong consistency result for learning MJSs using switched least squares.
+Identification of MJSs with hidden mode sequence has also attracted significant attention \citep{tugnait1982adaptive, fox2010bayesian}.